 This page contains links to Sanskrit content that you can read and listen to.
-It also contains resources for making this content understandable.
+It also contains resources that make this content more understandable.

 In each section, the resources are roughly in order of difficulty, with the easiest first.
-Unless otherwise noted, all resources are freely available online.
+Most of these resources are freely available online.

 If you are new to our site, our library of learner-friendly Sanskrit books follows the best practices from second language acquisition research and provides abundant input for Sanskrit beginners.